British slang can add fun and character to how you greet people and help you connect with British people on a more casual level.

 1. Hiya:

-This is a less formal style of greeting that is appropriate for usage in various contexts, including personal and professional ones, and may be used in any of those contexts.
+This is a less formal style of greeting that is appropriate for usage in various contexts.

 2. Alright: